Hello! Welcome to The Fickle Feet!

 I am curious, who likes to experience, try, and do things that scare me; and because of that, I think I am a brave woman who can do anything I want.

 Since I was a little girl, my family always goes on a road trip during summer.
 We explore Mindanao, one summer at a time, or in every chance we get.
 My parents were my best example that traveling doesn’t have to be expensive.
 I also get my ‘spontaneousity’ from them.

 And then college comes in.
 At the age of 16, I moved and studied in the queen city of the south, Cebu City.
 Living in a new city was such an overwhelming and scary decision.
 However, this experience made me more independent and socially active.
 I learned a new way to travel.
 With groups, pair and alone.
 Exploring the city, then the nearby towns, and so on.
 This is an ongoing adventure!

 And oh!
-I just want to share with you that I have a love-hate relationship with my curiosity (as mentioned above that I am curious and I keep on repeating myself.
-HAHAHA.
-Sorry) , the main reason why I do crazy stuff that results to good, sometimes bad outcomes.
+I just want to share with you that I have a love-hate relationship with my curiosity, the main reason why I do crazy stuff that results in good, sometimes bad outcomes.